CMASCenter/pcluster-cmaq/README.md

    (Note the /shared disks are persistent as you can't turn them off, they will acrue charges until the cluster is deleted so you need to determine the size and type requirements carefully.)
    7) GNU gcc 8.3.1 is the default compiler, if you need intel compiler, you need separate config settings and license to get access to intel compiler
   (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
-   8) specify the name of an existing ebs volume to use as a shared directory  - this can then be saved and available even after the pcluster is deleted. (?)
-Is this volume shared across the cluster, how do we ensure the file permissions are set correctly for each user?
+   8) specify the name of the snapshot containing the application software to use as the /shared directory.
+This requires a previous Parallel Cluster installation where the software was installed using the install scripts, tested, and then the /shared directory saved as a snapshot.

 ```